 Our High School Field School is your opportunity to participate in archeological research and learn about prehistoric peoples.
 Working with our staff and interns, you will learn foundations in field excavation, laboratory processing, and how archeologists develop interpretations based on their research.
-High School Field School is a great way to explore your interest in archeology!
+High School Field School is a great way to explore your interest in archeology and science!

 High School Field School – June 15-July 3: Students with no experience in archeology can register for one of the first three weeks of the session.
 You can register for one week or as many as three.
 During this field school, you learn basic archeological field and laboratory techniques.
 The longer you enroll, the more you learn!